Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 raster_color_end
 ````

-This made some changes to the display code needed, e.g. moving the start of the raster bars to a later rasterline.
+This required some changes to the display code, like moving the start of the raster bars to a later rasterline.
 However, I wasn't able to get the raster lines stable again.
 For the sake of doing it right, I added code for generating stable rasters, which is way beyond my paygrade and was mostly copied from this excellent (german) website: [www.retro-programming.de](https://www.retro-programming.de/programming/nachschlagewerk/interrupts/der-rasterzeileninterrupt/raster-irq-endlich-stabil/).
+It's worth noting that the amount of added code exceeds the amount of bytes we saved here.
+On the upside, we have now much more control over the rasters and can adjust it without fearing flickering.

 ![glitchy-dot](/assets/img/blog/fairlight/glitchy-dot.png)

-It's worth noting that the amount of added code far exceeds the amount of bytes we save here.
 Our new code is more stable and works reliably (and it also gets rid of some glitchy dots, see image above), but if you just want to have a tiny intro which magically does what it is supposed to do and was fun to hack together, Woodo's way of doing it was just right.
 All good, Woodo, all good.
 I considered fixing the uneven color gradient too (the blue bar misses a white line), but decided against it to keep the visuals as original as possible.

 ![uneven-raster](/assets/img/blog/fairlight/uneven-raster.png)

 ## Optimized sine table

-Similar to the rasterbars, the sinus table which stores the Y-position of the green sprite raster seemed overly long:
+Similar to the real rasterbars, the sinus table which stores the vertical position of the fake sprite raster seems overly long:

 ````asm6502
 table_sprite_y_pos